Stew vs Soup — What’s the Difference?

 There is another element which distinguishes stew from soup.
 Stew is, well, stewed.
 Your concoction is simmered in a covered pot.
-For this reason, stews are commonly made in Dutch ovens or in a slow cooker, keeping the aromas trapped inside.
+For this reason, stews are commonly made in a Dutch oven or in a slow cooker, keeping the aromas trapped inside.

 What About Bisques and Chowders?